DaniyalManzoor/expense_tracker_app/README.md

 ## Expense Tracker

 Keep track of income and expenses.
-Add and remove items and save to local storage
+Add and remove items.

 ## Project Specifications